tytydraco/yessleep/out/The_Obsidian_Staircase.md

 Those claws lashed out at me.
 What felt like hot blades sliced through my chest and stomach.
 I screamed in pain, nearly fell over.
 I just managed to back away.
-The creature stepped back too.

 I felt something sticky cover my wounds.
 It was that slime.
 I looked up again.
-That whole creeping creature was covered in blue slime.
-I felt bile rise in my throat as I sprinted away screaming a primal scream of pain and terror.
-It didn’t sound human.
+That whole creature was covered in blue slime!
+I felt bile rise in my throat as I sprinted away screaming a primal scream of pain and terror that did not sound human.

-The thing chased me.
-It came scuttling on its arthropod legs, slashing at me; clipping my ankles once or twice.
-My panting and its trilling filled the darkened flat.
-I wondered if perhaps a neighbor had heard the noise?
-Could the police be coming?

-The way the thing moved toward me reminded of a giant spider.
-As I entered the living room I realized there was no way I was going to have time to unlock and leave my flat through the front door.